 #2 Ask Questions to Forward the Debate

 Rather than shutting an idea down too soon in order to be right, ask questions of the team.
-This will foster advanced discussion of the point at hand.
+This will foster advanced discussions of the point at hand.
 Asking smart questions credentials you as a forward thinker and establishes you as someone who desires a clear outcome.

 #3 Offer Ideas/Recommendations, Don’t Insist on Them